Multithreaded input queue mode¶

 .z.ts on timer expiry and monitors other socket descriptors.
 (There should not be any).

-Updates to globals are not allowed unless they occur from within
+Updates to globals are allowed only if they occur from within

-.z.ts, and even then they should not be frequent as the timer expiry waits for completion of exiting queries, blocking new queries (using multiple-read single-write lock).
+.z.W, and even then they should not be frequent, as these wait for completion of exiting queries, blocking new queries (using multiple-read single-write lock).
 If an attempt is made to update globals from threads other than main, they should get a

 The switching in and out of this mode now checks to avoid the situation where the main thread could have a socket open, and sockets being processed in other threads simultaneously.